WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 Wallaroo is a streaming data processing framework.
 One property of "streaming data" is that the total size of the input is unknown.
+The last item to process may never arrive.
+Streaming platforms also don’t know how much data will arrive in any given timeframe.
 How many events will arrive in the next minute?
 Zero?
 One thousand?
 Ninety million?
-You aren't certain when or how much data will arrive for processing.
+Every minute, you aren't certain when or how much data will arrive for processing.

 ## Options for partial failure in distributed stream processing